Jeena54/MemoMaster/README.md

 This project is licensed under the Natsasion License.
 For detailed information, please refer to the [LICENSE](LICENSE.md) file.

 Learned from [Raddy](https://www.youtube.com/watch?v=BDo1lgaZuII).
-## Contact

-If you have any questions, feedback, or need assistance, please don't hesitate to reach out to us at [natsasion.sri@gmail.com](mailto:natsasion.sri@gmail.com).

-MasterMemo - The Ultimate Note-Taking Companion!